15 Types of Animals That Eat Crickets

 It is indigenous to the coast of Central Africa and significantly reduces the number of nuisance insects.

-When hungry enough to hunt during the day, these animals that eat cricket will also consume a variety of other insects, such as butterflies, termites, and mosquitoes.
-In addition to the moths, it hunts at night.
+When hungry enough to hunt during the day, these animals that eat crickets will also consume a variety of other insects, such as butterflies, termites, and mosquitoes.
+In addition to the moths, they hunt at night.

 5. Giant Anteaters